Melancholy I - II

 Original title: Melancholia I - II

-Melancholy II is set in 1902, on the day of the Norwegian artist Lars Hertervig’s death, and is told from the perspective of Hertervig’s fictitious sister Oline.
-The book is the sequel to Fosse’s 1995 novel Melancholy, which is about Hertervig’s time as a student.
+Melancholy II is set in 1902, on the day of Hertervig’s death, and is told from the perspective of Hertervig’s fictitious sister Oline.
+The book is the sequel Melancholy I-

 Foreign rights